cncf/toc/reviews/2022-k3s-annual.md

 ## Background

-K3s is a Lightweight Kubernetes distribution that ships all needed components and utilities, sans images, embedded in a single binary that weighs in at under 60mb (with compressed air-gap images adding ~150mb).
+K3s is a Lightweight Kubernetes distribution that ships all needed components and utilities, sans images, embedded in a single binary that weighs in at under 70mb (with compressed air-gap images adding ~150mb).

 K3s is a [fully conformant](https://github.com/cncf/k8s-conformance/pulls?q=is%3Apr+k3s) production-ready distribution with some additional flavor:

 1. Packaged as a single binary.
 2. Support for sqlite3 as the default storage backend.
-Etcd3, MySQL, and Postgres are also supported.
+Etcd3, MySQL,MariaDB, nats.io, and Postgres are also supported.
 3. Wraps Kubernetes and other components in a single, simple launcher.
 4. Secure by default with reasonable defaults for lightweight environments.
 5. Minimal to no OS dependencies (just a sane kernel and cgroup mounts needed).